You are here

 Our staff all believe in the benefit of supporting young people through the arts, and the learning, confidence and fun that can come out of this.
 Some are senior students and recent graduates of Ryerson School of Performance, and other post-secondary Theatre Schools, who are finding success and acclaim in the Theatre World, as performers on stage and screen, writers, and directors.
 They are now wanting to pass on their passion.
 We also bring in students and graduates of Ryerson’s Early Childhood Studies Program, to work especially with our youngest students.
 These staff bring with them heaps of hands-on field placement experience.
 We ensure that our instructors are passionate about the specific field they teach and have the appropriate knowledge and experience to pass on to the students.
 All staff participate in training prior to the beginning of the session, including First Aid/CPR training.

-Head Counsellor of Playful Player’s Create an Ensemble
+Head Counsellor of Playful Players

-Head Counsellor of Musical LIT’s and Broadway Bound
+Head Counsellor of Musical Theatre: Kids

 A graduate from the Canadian Dance Company, West End Studio Theatre and Randolph Academy for the Performing Arts, becoming a performing artist/choreographer/teacher has been a life long journey.
 Seven years into the business, Emma has choreographed eight full length musicals and three physical theatre pieces.
 She has taught dance, drama and music with several different Toronto based companies including York University and Ryerson School of Performance Summer Intensives.
 She has performed in Newfoundland, Niagara Falls, Toronto, Yukon Territory and has toured across the United States.
 In 2016 she was the only Canadian on tour with the European production of HAIR as Dance Captain and Understudy to Sheila/Jeanie.
 Earlier this year, she was working with Norwegian Cruise Lines as a Singer/Dancer sailing Central and South America.
 While on the road (or at sea) performing and traveling, Emma created #travelingdancer; a platform where she choreographs and occasionally writes music for her dance videos around the world.
 With lots of experience in dance and a great foundation in music and story telling, she believes that this is her formula for creation.

-This year, Olivia will be entering her third year of Performance Acting at Ryerson School of Performance.
+This year, Olivia will be entering her fourth year of Performance Acting at Ryerson School of Performance.
 Olivia loves singing and improv games and hopes to one day delve deeper into playwriting.
 She is looking forward to her first super-fun summer as a counsellor at Ryerson PYC!

 Aidan has been acting since he was six months old!
 His experience lies mainly in film and television including a role in the YTV/Nickelodeon show "Life With Boys" and a leading role in the film "I Declare War" which premiered at the Toronto International Film Festival in 2012.
-He is very excited to be going into his second year in the Performance Acting program here at Ryerson University!
+He is very excited to be going into his third year in the Performance Acting program here at Ryerson University!